If you are searching for a split keyboard, you are probably asking one of three questions:

 Conclusion

-So, should you switch to a split ergonomic keyboard?
+So, should you switch to a split keyboard?

 • If you value healthier wrist and shoulder posture, the answer is a clear yes.

-• If you often need to type one-handed or do heavy video editing with one hand on a mouse, it may introduce some challenges.
+• If you often need to type one-handed or do heavy editing with one hand on a mouse, expect some friction.

-Still, for most people spending hours typing every day, the ergonomic benefits of split keyboards far outweigh the downsides.
+Still, for most people spending hours typing every day, the ergonomic benefits of split keyboards outweigh the drawbacks.

-Whether you go for an ortholinear split keyboard, an angled staggered split, or a fully true split keyboard, each step moves you closer to better ergonomics, comfort, and long-term wrist health.
+Whether you go for a semi-split, an ortholinear split keyboard, or a fully true split keyboard, each step moves you closer to better typing posture.

-Final note: I’ve been on this split keyboard journey for years, and I can say it’s one of the most impactful ergonomic upgrades you can make to your workstation.
+Final note: I’ve been on this split keyboard journey for years, and I can say it is one of the most impactful ergonomic upgrades you can make to your workstation.